liqotech/liqo/docs/pages/gettingstarted/extended/dynamic_topology.md

 Liqo builds deployment topologies extremely dynamic.
 If you have specified certain characteristics, all the clusters that match them will be automatically added to the topology.
 Similarly, if one cluster leaves the topology, the workload will be redistributed among the remaining clusters, obtaining a balanced solution.
-You do not have to reconfigure the topology or terminate the offloading Liqo manages the topology reconciliation for you.
+You do not have to reconfigure the topology or terminate the offloading: Liqo takes care of converging to the new topology automatically.

 You can try to disable the peering with a cluster that has at least one pod inside to see if it is correctly rescheduled inside another available cluster.